sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

 percent is not unreasonable.
 The extra margin can allow for logging due to increased user activity or problems.

-The current default configuration creates three Elasticsearch data nodes (that is, the pods responsible for storing the Elasticsearch indexes) and configures a 30 GB PVC for each node.
+The current default configuration creates three OpenSearch nodes (that is, the pods responsible for storing the OpenSearch indexes) and configures a 30 GB PVC for each node.
 This means there is a maximum of 90 GB of storage available.
 The default configuration also sets the log-retention period to 3 days.
 Although this default configuration